jukbot/setup-nginx-webserver/README.md

 Because most of these linux branches have a long term support, f_cking stable and secured (SELinux).
 However, most libraries and applications that preinstalled are obsolete.
 So this article will guide you STEP BY STEP to build a perfect web server with understanding.

+This config is useful to use in any types of environment or inside container, please be aware that this config is just an example that optimize for my server environment, some configure value might need to tune upon your server hardware.

 **ANNOUCEMENT**
 ```